RodrigVF/backup-email/README.md

 - Screen Resolutiom: 2560x1080
 - Screen Scale: 125%
-- Before run the escript, don't forget to configure .env.local file with same values of .env.example file)
+- Before run the escript, don't forget to configure .env.local file with the same constants name of .env.example file, just change the values)

 \*App and folders need to be openned in full scrren, recommend to paths be shortcuts setted up to always open in full screen